01binary/zeroweb/src/articles/kalman-filter.md

 }
 ```

+See complete examples in the [companion repository](https://github.com/01binary/systemid).

-The `e` input term is the disturbance or noise to apply at each time step.
+The `e` term is the disturbance or noise to apply at each time step.
 Its meaning depends on the model:

 + When controlling a DC motor it could be *lag* due to a loose gearbox, *shock* from quickly reversing direction, or any other impediment.
 + When estimating the position of a vehicle it could be wind, road quality, or driver maneuvers like steering and braking.